sindresorhus/got/documentation/9-hooks.md

 > - Got will make no further changes to the request before it is sent.

 **Note:**
-> - Changing `options.json` or `options.form` has no effect on the request, you should change `options.body` instead.
+> - Changing `options.json` or `options.form` has no effect on the request.
+You should change `options.body` instead.
 If needed, update the `options.headers` accordingly.

 ```js
 import got from 'got';